newmancroos/ModelContextProtocol/README.md

 ## What is SLM (Small Language Model)?
 <p>
   Small Language Models (SLMs) are AI models with fewer parameters than LLMs, designed to be efficient, cost-effective, and capable of running on edge devices (smartphones, laptops).
-They are ideal for specific, specialized tasks rather than general-purpose reasoning, providing fast, localized, and private AI capabilities
+They are ideal for specific, specialized tasks rather than general-purpose reasoning, providing fast, localized, and private AI capabilities.
+Ex.
+Microsoft Phi-3.5/Phi-2, Google Gemma 2/3, Meta Llama.

   * On-device AI: Running chatbots, virtual assistants, or language translators on smartphones without needing a cloud connection.
   * Specialized Content Generation: Generating targeted marketing copy, summarizing documents, or writing code.